htmlburger/carbon-fields/README.md

 ### Documentation

-You can reach the documentation by opening **/docs/index.html** in your web browser.
+You can reach the documentation here: [Carbon Fields: Documentation](http://carbonfields.net/docs/)